Hi, this is grandma writing because Jenni is very busy with her work. My English is not as good as hers, but let’s try.

 The bunny’s eyes were embroidered with black wool yarn and mouth with pink wool yarn.
 As you can see in the picture below, all the bunnies look a little different.
 Each one unique, made by hand with love!

-I also made baskets for bunnies by crocheting with jute yarn.
 And added tiny chocolate Easter eggs to these little baskets of course.
+These too you can easily get from Amazon.

-My grandchildren are going to love these bunnies!
+My grandchildren are going to love these bunnies.
+A bunny for everyone with all the chocolate eggs!

 The bunnies and I are wishing you all a happy Easter!
 Hope you get lots of chocolate eggs 😉